 What I need from you.

-A sense of humour and a lot of information.
+A sense of humour (no shit) and a lot of information.
 I’m going to ask you questions, lots of questions, and some might be tricky to answer but answer them you must for I won’t be able to produce top-notch ‘hilarious’ content without those answers.

 I understand you’ll want to make sure I’m giving you what you want.
 I’ll hand you the first draft to check through and you’ll get to pop all your suggested edits under each section of the copy.

-TRUST your content writer.
+TRUST your writer.

 Some folks like to act as editor-in-chief when they get the first draft, it does something to their brains.
 If you’ve hired me to write words, chances are you’re not very good at the job yourself.